Anush008/vespper/README.md

 </a>
 </div>

-<p><span/>
-Attention!
-If you want to use vespperfor your team or organisation please contact us.
+Note: If you want to use vespper for your team or for your organisation please reach out to us.
 This open-source project is suited for single individual use.
 Any advanced investigation features will be under vespper-ee.

 </p>